aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 The `cdk/cdk.json` file provides two configuration objects: one for the `dev` stage and one for the `prod` stage.
 The configuration object (`resourceConfig` property) for each stage is set with sensible defaults but can be edited prior to deploying the stack:

-- `allowedOrigin` is the origin (domain name) that the backend uses as the value for the `Access-Control-Allow-Origin` HTTP response header.
-This property is required in order for browsers to allow the requesting code (frontend application) running at the allowedOrigin domain to access our backend resources.
-You can use a custom domain, or specify `"*"` to allow all origins.
+- `allowedOrigins` is a list of origins (domain names) that the backend uses as the value for the `Access-Control-Allow-Origin` HTTP response header.
+This property is required in order for browsers to allow the requesting code (frontend application) running at the allowedOrigins domain to access our backend resources.
+You can use custom domains, or specify `["*"]` to allow all origins.
 - `clientBaseUrl` should be set to the base URL of the frontend application.
 This URL is used for sending verification emails with links that redirect the user back to the frontend application to complete the verification process.
 - `deploySeparateContainers`, setting this to `true` will deploy the backend in two separate services, each one with the minimal required permissions.
 While being more costly, this option will scale better and is recommended for production.
 - `enableUserAutoVerify`, setting this to `true` is not recommended for production.
 It will skip the email verification when a new user signs up in the app.